 We fear not knowing know how to handle Scripture.

-You don’t have to get it all right to start, but you do have to try at the start.
+You don’t have to get it all right, but you do have to try.

 If we have faith to act, by his grace, our efforts will produce fruit.